to scale up millions When Needed

 mega-machine tools.
 The scalable alternative would be to replace

-large weldments with precision parts that can be made on
+large weldments with machine tool tolerance parts that can be made on

 ordinary CNC machine tools and assembled rigidly and precisely

 • Design to maximize use of existing machine shops